Skip to content

 Freshmen:*

-Scholarships for freshmen students will be awarded the 1st week of each month starting in October.
-Students must be admitted to SMSU before the last date of the previous month and qualify to receive a scholarship offer.
+Scholarships for freshmen will be awarded in the 1st week of each month, starting in October.
+Students must be admitted to SMSU before the last day of the previous month and qualify for a scholarship offer.

 Transfers:*